Pudukkottai: Municipal administration and politics

-Pudukottai is the headquarters of the Pudukkottai district.
-The town was constituted as a third-grade municipality in 1912, promoted to first-grade during 1963 and selection-grade from 1998.
-The Pudukottai municipality has 42 wards and there is an elected councillor for each of those wards.
+Pudukottai Municipal Corporation is the headquarters of the Pudukkottai district.
+The city was constituted as a third-grade municipality in 1912, promoted to first-grade during 1963 and selection-grade from 1998.
+The Pudukkottai municipality has 42 wards and there is an elected councillor for each of those wards.
 The functions of the municipality are devolved into six departments: general administration/personnel, Engineering, Revenue, Public Health, city planning and Information Technology (IT).
 All these departments are under the control of a Municipal Commissioner who is the executive head.
 The legislative powers are vested in a body of 42 members, one each from the 42 wards.
-The legislative body is headed by an elected Chairperson assisted by a Deputy Chairperson.
+The legislative body is headed by an elected chairperson assisted by a deputy chairperson.

-Pudukottai is a part of the Pudukottai and it elects a member to the Tamil Nadu Legislative Assembly once every five years.
-From the 1977 elections, All India Anna Dravid Munnetra Kazhagam (AIADMK) won the assembly seat three times (in 2001 and 2006 elections), two times by Dravida Munnetra Kazhagam (DMK, 1989 and 1996), four times by Indian National Congress (INC) (1977, 1984 and 1991 elections).
+Pudukkottai is a part of the Pudukottai and it elects a member to the Tamil Nadu Legislative Assembly once every five years.
+From the 1977 elections, All India Anna Dravid Munnetra Kazhagam (AIADMK) won the assembly seat three times (in 2001 and 2006 elections), four times by Dravida Munnetra Kazhagam (DMK, 1989, 1996, 2016 and 2021), four times by Indian National Congress (INC) (1977, 1984 and 1991 elections).
 The current MLA of Pudukottai constituency is Dr.Muthuraja from DMK party.